grycap/im/README.md

 framework (http://springpython.webfactional.com/) must be installed.

 In case of using the a MySQL DB as the backend to store IM data.
-The Python interface to MySQL must be installed, typically available as the package 'python-mysqldb' or 'MySQL-python' package.
+The Python interface to MySQL must be installed, typically available as the package 'python-pymysql' on debian systems or pip 'PyMySQL' package.

 In case of using the SSL secured version of the REST API pyOpenSSL must be installed.